orbeon/orbeon-forms-doc/configuration/properties/form-runner-detail-page.md

 [SINCE Orbeon Forms 2016.2]

 This property sets the respective order, in the generated HTML markup, of label/help/hint/alert and the control element.

-It is not recommended to change the default value of this property.
+*NOTE: It is not recommended to change the default value of this property, which was introduced in the days where CSS couldn't do all it can do now.
+We recommend styling using CSS instead.*

 ```xml
 <property